sftcd/openssl/esnistuff/design.md

   A server application could define such a callback itself, which'd override the usual behaviour of ``SSL_esni_server_enable`` so maybe our crude idea is actually ok for now.
+- Just to see how it goes, I've also added the same 512-byte padding setup to the client-side (via ``SSL_esni_enable``).
+That's pretty inefficient really, but OTOH still likely to fit most stuff in 1 packet so maybe not so bad.
+(And can be over-ridden by application again.)

 ## Plans